Verdurin /vəʁdyrɛ̃/ is a project space in East London hosted by Pierre d’Alancaisez and programmed with friends.

 Philip Cunliffe

-Philip Cunliffe is Associate Professor in International Relations at UCL and co-host of the Bungacast podcast.
+Philip Cunliffe is Associate Professor in International Relations at UCL, co-founder of Bungacast, and author of multiple books on international politics and security.

 • Nicholas Blincoe